A BRIEF HISTORY OF THE FIRST ALACHUA MUSIC HARVEST AND THE CREATION OF THE GAINESVILLE ALTERNATIVE MUSIC ALLIANCE

 MY POST-GAMA SHOWS

 Since I wasn't charging admission or making any money, GPD's demands were a problem.
 I sold sponsorships, took a collection at the show, and got the Hardback to agree to hold a few post-event benefit concerts.
 I raised a few hundred myself and had a couple benefit shows at the Hardback, but as the publicity around the event began to wane, so went Bushnell's enthusiasm for helping me pay my debt to the city.
 After several unreturned phone messages left on the Hardback answering machine, the City of Gainesville lost patience and sent me a final bill.
-I took $177 on the chin, a figure that has stuck in my craw to this day.
+I took $177 on the chin, the cost of a vague lesson on something.
 The day of the festival, we got about 1000 people, Christina Assal made a movie, everyone had nice, peaceful fun, and Clifton's officers made some easy overtime money.
 After the festival at a televised public hearing, I petitioned the City Commission to waive the balance.
-I lost and made a fool of myself.
+I lost and probably came off sounding foolish.

 back to top